The exceptional 2017 gamma-ray flare of the radio galaxy NGC 1275: VERITAS and Multiwavelength Observations

 Core claim

-The blob-in-jet modeling of the SEDs results in support for a two-component model with a jet angle of 10 degrees to the line of sight and the gamma-ray emission zone located in the vicinity of the C3 radio component.
+The central claim is that blob-in-jet modeling of the multi-band SEDs for 2017 January 1 and 2 supports a two-component model with a jet angle of 10 degrees to the line of sight and the gamma-ray emission zone located in the vicinity of the C3 radio component.

 What carries the argument